 - Peanuts, although legumes and not nuts, are an affordable and healthy food which like nuts have been associated with decreased overall and cardiovascular disease mortality according to a study.

-“When we suggest snacking on nuts instead of biscuits or chips, we often get queries about nut butters and nut oils,” says Dr. Upali, “people tend to assume that copious amounts are safe to consume.”
+“When we suggest snacking on nuts instead of biscuits or chips, we often get queries about nut butters and nut oils,” says Dr. Kartikeya, “people tend to assume that copious amounts are safe to consume.”

 Are Nut Oils and Nut Butters Healthy Alternatives to Dairy Products?